Custom Logic Implementation

 • The input parameter name must not contain spaces or double quotes.

-• TDM 8.0 added an integration of Broadway editors into the TDM portal when populating either the data generation parameters or the Custom logic parameters in the task’s tabs.
-This integration enables the user to select a valid value from a list, to set dates, and to set distributed parameters.
+• TDM V8.0 introduced integration of Broadway editors into the TDM portal when populating either data generation or Custom logic parameters in the task tabs.
+This integration enables users to select valid values from a list, set dates, and configure distributed parameters.

-Click here for more information about the TDM integration with the Broadway editors and related implementation instructions.
+Click here for more information about TDM integration with Broadway editors and related implementation instructions.

-• Sending multiple values in one single parameter - you can define a String input parameter in order to get a list of values into the parameter and split it into an array in the flow, e.g., "CA,NY".
-The Broadway flow can split this String by the delimiter.
-The values must be delimited by the delimiter, which is set in the split Actor in Broadway flow.
+• Sending multiple values in one parameter — you can define a String input parameter to provide a list of values, which the Broadway flow can split into an array using a specified delimiter (e.g.,"CA,NY").
+The delimiter is configured in the split Actor within the flow.

-• You can get an input Select statement with binding parameters.
-The parameters' values can be either sent into a separate input parameter or added to the Select statement.
-See the CustomLogicSql flow's examples above.
+• You can define a SELECT statement as an input argument.
+The SELECT statement can have binding parameters.
+The parameter values can be provided either through separate input parameters or directly within the SELECT statement.
+See the CustomLogicSql flow's examples below.

 Direct Call Flow

-The direct call Custom Logic flow must have the following structure:
+A Direct Call Custom Logic flow should have the following structure:

 direct call structure

-1. Init - calls the TDMSetSessionGlobals Actor to run the initial setting for the custom logic flow execution.
-The SESSION_GLOBALS input parameter must be defined as an external parameter.
-The external parameter name must be SESSION_GLOBALS.
+1. Init — calls the TDMSetSessionGlobals Actor to run the initial setting for the Custom Logic flow execution.
+The SESSION_GLOBALS input parameter must be defined as an external parameter named SESSION_GLOBALS.

-2. DbCommand - defines the Select statement to select the task's entities.
-The Select statement must return only the entity IDs.
+2. DbCommand — defines the SELECT statement to select the task entities.
+The SELECT statement must return only the entity IDs.

 3. customLogicDirectFlowUtil — filters out the reserved entities if needed, and formats the entity IDs for the task execution: